 One common misconception is that an agile governance model eliminates or downplays the need for traditional roles such as data governance lead, data owner, and data steward.
 Instead, it encourages you to re-imagine those roles and to embrace new ones.

-Agile data governance thinking may also contribute to more granularity in certain roles.
+Agile governance thinking may also contribute to more granularity in certain roles.
 For example, the traditional data steward may be subdivided into business data steward and a technical data steward (traditionally known as a data custodian).
 These steward roles work hand in hand to ensure business processes are supported by technology infrastructure, with the technology data steward recommending improvements in processes based on better and more creative technology usage.

 We recommend identifying explicit stakeholder roles, such as data consumers, data producers, and other participants, even when they may not be formally engaged in governance activities.
 Their participation is truly important and should be recognized.